 I use sentence openers and for partner discussion about what the text is about.
 These could be basic ‘W’ questions such as ‘Who…’, ‘What…’, ‘Where…’, ‘When…’. sentence starters to get an overall basic idea of the text.

-The second read
+The second read – introduce close reading strategies

 If focusing on the main idea.
 I ask the group to summarize particular sections or paragraphs to draw out what the focus is.
 Which parts are relevant to the key idea?
 We may look for evidence to support their ideas, which I draw out through questioning.
 This is where ‘How’ and ‘Why’ questions come into play.
 These could be, ‘How do we know…?’, ‘How does the text say..?’
 ‘Why does…? , ‘Why do you think…?’
 I usually ask students to discuss their responses in pairs.

 I like to summarize the session by bring the group together to share their responses to the questions and I encourage students to support their ideas by backing up with with evidence from the text.
+We summarize the close reading strategies we have used and how they have helped us to develop a greater understanding of the text.

 Of course, there are many ways of teaching close reading skills, but this is they way I find particularly useful for my students.

 Finding reading passages for non-fiction texts can be challenging, so I created some of my own based on animals.
 I have six sets including rainforest animals, arctic animals, African animals and Australian animals.
 The can be used for group instruction or for independent student work.
-They cover a range of comprehension skills from summarizing to vocabulary development to reasoning.
+They cover a range of close reading strategies and comprehension skills from summarizing to vocabulary development to reasoning.
 They come complete with student response sheet and answer keys to save you time.
 Both US and Uk spelling options are included in each close reading set.
 They are available here in my Teachers pay Teacher store, where you can save 25% when purchasing as a bundle.
 You can also download my Mountain Animals Close Reading set completely FREE!